On highly regular strongly regular graphs: Point graphs of partial quadrangles

 Then any embedding $\kappa$ of $\Delta$ into $\Gamma$ determines a line $l$ of $\Pi$ (spanned by $\kappa(x)$ and $\kappa(y)$) and a vertex $p=\kappa(z)$ not on this line such that neither $\kappa(x)$ nor $\kappa(y)$ is collinear with $p$.
 In any partial quadrangle there exists at most one vertex $q$ on $l$ that is collinear with $p$ (otherwise $\Pi$ would contain a triangle of lines).
 So we have $\#(\Gamma, \bbT)\in\{0,1\}$.
 If $\#(\Gamma,\bbT)=0$, then $\Gamma$ is triangle-free and if $\#(\Gamma,\bbT)=1$, then $\Pi$ is a generalized quadrangle.
 By Theorem~\ref{GQqqsq}, we obtain that $t=s^2$.

-``$\Leftarrow$:'' If $\Pi$ is a generalized quadrangle, then $\Gamma$ is $3$-isoregular, by Corollary~\ref{gqthreeir}.
+``$\Leftarrow$:'' If $\Pi$ is a generalized quadrangle of order $(s,s^2)$, then $\Gamma$ is $3$-isoregular, by Corollary~\ref{gqthreeir}.
 So suppose that $\Gamma$ is triangle-free.
 Let $u,v,w$ be three mutually distinct vertices of $\Gamma$.
-If the subgraph of $\Gamma$ induced by $u$, $v$, and $w$.
-Contains an edge, then they have no common neighbors (otherwise $\Gamma$ would contain triangles).
+If the subgraph of $\Gamma$ induced by $u$, $v$, and $w$ contains an edge, then neither of the edges has a common neighbor (otherwise $\Gamma$ would contain triangles).
 So $u$, $v$, $w$ form a triad in $\Pi$.
 Hence, they have $c$ common neighbors in $\Gamma$.
 Consequently, $\Gamma$ is $3$-isoregular. \end{proof}

+$3$-isoregular triangle free graphs appear to be extremely rare.
+The following observation was made by R.~Noda: \begin{proposition}[{\cf \cite[Page 70]{Cam75}}] Let $\Gamma$ be a non-degenerate triangle-free $3$-isoregular graph in which any three pairwise non-adjacent points are joint to exactly $n$ vertices.
+Then $\Gamma$ is the point graph of a $\PQ((n^2+2n-1)(n+1), 1, n(n+1))$. \end{proposition} \begin{remark} The first two members of this series are the Clebsch graph ($n=1$) and the Higman-Sims graph ($n=2$).
+For $n=3$ the putative graph would have parameters $(v,k,\lambda,\mu)=(324,57,0,12)$.
+It was shown by A.~L.~Gavrilyuk and A.~A.~Makhnev in \cite{GavMak05} that such a graph does not exist.
+For a very interesting account about the history of the discovery of the Higman-Sims-graph we refer to \cite{KliWol17}. \end{remark}

-\begin{theorem} Let $\Gamma$ be the point-graph of a partial quadrangle and suppose that $\Gamma$ is $3$-isoregular.
-Then $\Gamma$ is $(3,7)$-regular. \end{theorem} \begin{proof} By Proposition~\ref{threeisoregpq}, $\Gamma$ is $3$-isoregular.
-Hence it is $(3,4)$-regular.
-By Lemma~\ref{mncond}, in order to prove $(3,5)$-regularity of $\Gamma$ it suffices to prove the $\bbT$-regularity of $\Gamma$ for all $(3,5)$-irreducible graph-types.
-By Lemma~\ref{connectcond}, $\bbT$ is $(3,5)$-irreducible if and only if $\Cl(\bbT)$ is $4$-connected.
-Since $\Gamma$ does not have $K_4-e$ as an induced subgraph, it suffices to prove $\bbT$-regularity for types $\bbT=(\Delta,\iota,\Theta)$ where $\Theta$ does not contain an induced subgraph isomorphic to $K_4-e$.
-A computer search reveals that there is just one type $\bbT_a$ that fulfills all these conditions:
+\begin{theorem} Let $\Gamma$ be the point graph of a partial quadrangle and suppose that $\Gamma$ is $3$-isoregular.
+Then $\Gamma$ is $(3,7)$-regular. \end{theorem} \begin{proof} As $\Gamma$ is $3$-isoregular, it is $(3,4)$-regular.
+By Corollary \ref{tvertcond}, in order to prove $(3,5)$-regularity of $\Gamma$ it suffices to prove the $\bbT$-regularity for all graph types $\bbT$ of order $(3,5)$ for which $\Cl(\bbT)$ is $4$-connected.
+Since $\Gamma$ does not have $K_4-e$ as an induced subgraph, we can shorten this list by all $\bbT$ whose underlying graph contains $K_4-e$.
+A computer search reveals that only the graph type type $\bbT_a$ depicted below fulfills all these requirements:

 However, it is easy to see that

 Thus, $\Gamma$ is $(3,5)$-regular.

 With the same reasoning as before and again using a computer, we obtain that $\Gamma$ is $(3,6)$-regular if and only if it is $\bbT_b$-regular.
 However, it is easy to see that